pkdone/practical-mongodb-aggregations-book/src/examples/type-convert/convert-to-strongly-typed.md

 ## Expected Results

-The same number of documents should appear in the new `orders_typed` collection as the source collection had, with the same field structure and fields names, but now using strongly typed boolean/date/integer/decimal values where appropriate, as shown below:
+The same number of documents should appear in the new `orders_typed` collection as the source collection had, with the same field structure and fields names, but now using strongly-typed boolean/date/integer/decimal values where appropriate, as shown below:

 ```javascript
 [